Government and Policy

 The threat of cyberattacks on critical infrastructure is nothing new.

-Last year, the White House put out statement warning that Russia was “exploring options for potential cyberattacks” on critical infrastructure as well.
+Last year, the White House put out a statement warning that Russia was “exploring options for potential cyberattacks” on critical infrastructure as well.

-Likewise, the World Economic Forum (WEF) and partners have for years been prepping for cyber pandemic that founder Klaus Schwab said “would bring a complete halt to the power supply, transportation, hospital services, our society as a whole.”
+Likewise, the World Economic Forum (WEF) and partners have for years been prepping for a cyber pandemic that founder Klaus Schwab said “would bring a complete halt to the power supply, transportation, hospital services, our society as a whole.”

 “We all know, but still pay insufficient attention to, the frightening scenario of a comprehensive cyber attack, which would bring a complete halt to the power supply, transportation, hospital services, our society as a whole”